-Try Autodesk Forma | A free 30-day trial
+Try Autodesk Forma | A Free 30-Day Trial

-Autodesk Forma is a cloud software that offers powerful, yet easy-to-use AI-powered tools for pre-design and concept design.
+Autodesk Forma is a cloud software that offers powerful, yet easy-to-use AI-powered tools for pre-design and schematic design.
 Architects and designers use Forma to:

 Set up a geolocated project with real-world contextual data and model complex 3D designs in minutes

-Use automated massing takeoffs and real-time environmental impact analysis to explore concepts and optimise for living quality and sustainability
+Use automated massing takeoffs and real-time environmental impact analysis to explore concepts and optimize for living quality and sustainability

 Trial versions of Autodesk software offer the chance to explore the full capabilities of the latest versions for a limited term (typically 30 days).
 To cancel a free trial, turn off automatic renewal before the trial period ends.
 If you were not required to enter a payment method at the start of the trial, it will expire automatically.